healeycodes/boids/README.md

 This compiles the program into WebAssembly and creates a copy with gzip compression.

-The WebAssembly program can be viewed on `index.html` (or `index_gzip.html`).
+The WebAssembly program can be viewed on `index_without_gzip.html` (or `index.html`).

 Why gzip?
 If you're serving files without gzip compression, you can shrink the file from 8MB to 2MB and include a 44KB library to inflate the file in a browser.
+However, the way you're serving files more than likely supports gzip compression by default.

 <br>